epi-project/policy-reasoner/README.md

 # policy-reasoner

+---
+> # Important Notice
+> With the conclusion of the EPI Project, this repository has moved to a new GitHub organisation: [/BraneFramework/brane](https://github.com/BraneFramework/brane).
+This repository only exists for achival purposes.

+---

 Implements the famous policy reasoner, known as `checker` in Brane terminology.
 Builds on top of reasoners like [eFLINT](https://gitlab.com/eflint) and meant to be queried by [Brane](https://github.com/epi-project/brane).

 This project is complemented by the [Policy Reasoner GUI](https://github.com/epi-project/policy-reasoner-gui).